Crowd Counting with Decomposed Uncertainty: Uncertainty in Neural Networks

 \subsection{Calibration of Predictive Uncertainty}

-Many Bayesian methods estimating predictive uncertainty often fail to capture the true distribution of the data \cite{lakshminarayanan2017simple}.
-For example, a 95\% posterior confidence interval may not contain the true outcome 95\% of the time.
+Many methods for estimating predictive uncertainty often fail to capture the true distribution of the data \cite{lakshminarayanan2017simple}.
+For example, a 95\% posterior confidence interval may not contain the true outcome for 95\% of the time.
 In such a case, the model is considered to be not \textit{calibrated} \cite{kuleshov2018accurate}.
 Bootstrap ensemble methods we consider in this work are also not immune to this issue.
 Hence, we address this by incorporating a technique recently introduced in \cite{kuleshov2018accurate}, which calibrates any regression methods including neural networks.
-The proposed procedure is inspired by Platt scaling \cite{platt1999probabilistic} which recalibrates the predictions of a pre-trained classifier in a post-processing step. \cite{kuleshov2018accurate} show that the recalibration procedure applied to Bayesian models is guaranteed to produce calibrated uncertainty estimates given enough data.
-We discuss how we apply the recalibration procedure to our problem in more detail in Section \ref{section:recalibration_details}.
+The proposed procedure is inspired by Platt scaling \cite{platt1999probabilistic} which recalibrates the predictions of a pre-trained classifier in a post-processing step. \cite{kuleshov2018accurate} shows that the recalibration procedure applied to Bayesian models is guaranteed to produce calibrated uncertainty estimates given enough data.